Chamblee, Georgia: History

 During the first decade of the 2000s, the city grew as it refined its image, constructing a new city hall in 2002.
 In 2010, Chamblee annexed an area directly to the northwest that includes Huntley Hills and a resident population of approximately 5,000.
 It also renamed Peachtree Industrial Boulevard to Peachtree Boulevard, and took steps to revitalize its downtown.
 In 2012 the city had an annexation proposal that was voted down by a small margin.
 In November 2013 the city had another annexation proposal that was passed by voters.
 Following the annexation, the city and neighboring Brookhaven had a dispute in 2014 over which city would annex the Century Center development.
 The courts gave Century Center to Chamblee.

 According to 2020 Census data, Chamblee effectively tripled its population since 2010.
 It started the decade with roughly 9,800 residents and ended it with more than 30,000, mostly due to two annexations.
-The only city to gain more residents in that time was Atlanta, and only two Georgia cities — Morgan and Pendergrass — grew at faster rates in the 2010s.City leaders have credited Chamblee’s location as a transportation hub, with close proximity to two interstates, a MARTA station and the Peachtree-DeKalb Airport, as a key reason for the city’s growth.
+The only city to gain more residents in that time was Atlanta, and only two Georgia cities — Morgan and Pendergrass — grew at faster rates in the 2010s.
+City leaders have credited Chamblee's location as a transportation hub, with close proximity to two interstates, a MARTA station and the DeKalb–Peachtree Airport, as a key reason for the city's growth.
 In the early 2020s Chamblee attracted multiple mixed-use developments and office projects.